gurrrrrrett3/cyt-networks-wiki/README.md

 <img src="https://media.discordapp.net/attachments/965295564721897554/1019679295762870413/unknown.png">

 The **Network Probe** will show you the size of your Network, and the amount of items in it.
 This is very important to have, as it will tell you if your network is over the node limit.
 Right click on your [Network Controller](#network-controller) to use it.
-I usually keep one in my [Hub](#step-1-build-your-network-hub).
+It's reccomended to keep it in your [Hub](#step-1-build-your-network-hub).

 ## Network Rakes